yuvalherziger/anonymongo/README.md

 ---

-#### 2.1.5 Reversible Encryption
+#### 2.1.5 Reversible encryption

 You can use the `--encrypt` flag to encrypt redacted strings in the log file.
 This is useful for preserving the original values while still redacting them from the log file.
 The encrypted values can be decrypted later using the same key.

-To use this feature, you need to provide a key using the `--encryptionKey` flag.
-The key must be a 32-byte base64-encoded string.
+This feature uses a base64-encoded 64-byte AES-256 SIV (Synthetic Initialization Vector).
+The `--encryptionKey` flag tells the command where to find the key, and it will generate one for you if no key is found under the provided path.

 ```shell
 anonymongo redact mongod.log --outputFile mongod.redacted.log --encrypt \